Thanks to the Internet, it’s easier than ever to share your music with the world.

 Headphones also come in handy, especially in environments where you can’t make a lot of racket.
 Having a clear understanding of closed back and open back headphones and the purpose they each serve can go a long way towards helping you achieve desired results in the studio.

-If you can’t afford two pair of quality headphones, then just get one pair for now.
+If you can’t afford two pair of great quality headphones, then just get one pair for now.
 Even great quality headphones aren’t overly expensive these days.
 If anything, they’ve come down in price.

 If you need help, ask someone who uses headphones every single day.
 They’ll be able to point you in the right direction.